 For fun, I’ve decided to publish the 2000-word first draft that I normally send to my 6 female editors, because sometimes it’s fun to let people know what I *really* think about things before my editors force me to make it sound much better and more persuasive.

-We got a comment yesterday that I thought was worth a response.
+We got a comment a while back that I thought was worth a response.

 Let’s start with the comment: